Local duality in algebra and topology: Modules

 \subsection{Local duality for \texorpdfstring{$A$}{A}-modules}

 Let $A$ be a commutative ring, and $I$ a finitely generated ideal with a fixed set of generators $\{x_1,x_2,\dots, x_n\}$.
-We denote by $\Mod_A$ the abelian category of $A$-modules, and $\Hom_A(-,-)$ the set of $A$-module maps.
-We will often work in the stable category $\D_A$ of chain complexes as introduced in \cite[Def.~1.3.5.8]{ha}.
+We denote by $\Mod_A$ the abelian category of $A$-modules, and $\Hom_A(-,-)$ the set of $A$-module maps.\footnote{Unfortunately this conflicts with the previous section, but it should be clear from context if we are working in the derived or underived setting.} We will often work in the stable category $\D_A$ of chain complexes as introduced in \cite[Def.~1.3.5.8]{ha}.
 This is just the differential graded nerve of the subcategory of fibrant objects in the injective model structure on $\mathrm{Ch}_A$.
 The space of maps in the derived category will be denoted by $\Hom(-,-)$ to distinguish it from the set of $A$-module morphisms which we always write as above.

 We will proceed by building upon local duality for module spectra, using Shipley's work on the relation between the category $\Mod_{HA}$ of module spectra over the Eilenberg--MacLane spectrum $HA$ and $\Ch(A)$.
 The key difference in this case is the existence of the abelian category $\Mod_A$ of $A$-modules, whose corresponding derived category is $\cD_A$.
 Consequently, we can and will compare the abstractly constructed local cohomology and local homology functors on $\cD_A$ to the derived functors of torsion and completion, thereby relating our version of local duality to the one studied in the literature.
 Let